masikol/preprocess16S/README.md

     Default value is 1.
     Attention: whole files meant to be processed will be loaded to memory if number of theads if grated than 1.
     So, if you are limited to memory, be careful while using this option.
-    Anyway, an option that performs more memory-efficient behaviour wil be disugned soon.
+    Anyway, an option that performs more memory-efficient behaviour wil be disigned soon.
 ```

 #### Examples: